 Yet no matter what I do, mine never comes out just like his.
 I guess it remains his job forever, well that was until we decided or our Doctor decided for us that we couldn't sustain a diet of weekly cholent that looked like this one and so I developed a healthier cholent for us to eat regularly and we save this one as a special treat.

-Now for the cleaning, get my tips on how to clean a crusty slow cooker.
+Now for the cleaning, get my tips on how to clean a crusty slow cooker, some people use a cooking bag to avoid the hassle.

 Some cholent facts: